mpaulgreen/redhat_ai_blog_v2/README.md

-# Step 1: InstructLab Training - Knowledge and Skills Development
+# InstructLab Training - Knowledge and Skills Development

 This section covers the complete setup and training process for creating TelecomCorp's AI assistant using InstructLab's training approach.